 More than 130 operations for bunions have been described over the past 100 years with varying levels of success.
-Most have failed due to high recurrence rates, excessive joint stiffness, or by transferring problems to other parts of the foot.

-Dr Zilko has utilised a range of techniques for bunion correction over the years, and currently the majority of operations are done using a minimally invasive surgery technique.
+Dr Zilko has utilised a range of techniques for bunion correction over the years, and currently the majority of operations are done using a minimally invasive (keyhole) surgery technique.
 This procedure involves making precise cuts to the 1st metatarsal and 1st proximal phalanx bones to correct the underlying deformity, and these are held in place with screws.
 Specialised tools and X-rays are used to perform this surgery through 5 small incisions on the inner aspect of the great toe, each about 3-4mm long.
 The metalwork usually does not need to be removed.
+Dr Zilko is one of the few surgeons in Perth who is trained in minimally invasive bunion correction surgery.